webrecorder/browsertrix-crawler/docs/docs/user-guide/cli-options.md

-                            e browser profile directory   [string] [default: ""] --windowSize              Browser window dimensions, specified as: width,heigh t                    [string] [default: "1360,1020"] --cookieDays              If >0, set all cookies, including session cookies, t o have this duration in days before saving profile [number] [default: 7]
+                            e browser profile directory   [string] [default: ""] --windowSize              Browser window dimensions, specified as: width,heigh t                    [string] [default: "1360,1020"] --browserStartTimeout     Timeout (in seconds) for the browser process to star t and connect.
+Raise this on hosts under high load w here browser startup is slow.
+                                                          [number] [default: 30]
+  --cookieDays              If >0, set all cookies, including session cookies, t
+                            o have this duration in days before saving profile [number] [default: 7]